 Delay Time controls how much is the signal delayed and Delay Feedback controls the amount of output signal being fed back into the delay.
-The feedback signal is also affected by an optional Band-pass Filter (\triangle).
+Furthermore, Delay can be set to a dotted time ● and the feedback signal can be routed through an optional Band-pass Filter La.

 If the Delay Feedback is set to a maximum (and the bandpass filter is disabled), the Delay effect behaves as a looper.
 If the feedback is set to zero, the internal audio buffer is fully cleared after one Delay Time period.
-If needed, the buffer can be cleared manually $\dot{\bar{\mathbf{m}}}$.
+If needed, the buffer can be cleared manually .

 Delay can operate in mono or stereo.
-In the Stereo Mode \bigcirc , the effect's output is different for the left and right channels ("pingpong").
+In the Stereo Mode (A), the effect's output is different for the left and right channels ("pingpong").